 Here's the formula: (Door Width x 2 + 4")

-Pro Tip: You want to make sure you have at least 8" of header space above your door just to be on the safe side.
-8 inches will usually be enough space for most hanger designs.
+Pro Tip: You want to make sure you have at least 8" of header space above your door to be on the safe side.
+Eight inches will usually be enough space for most hanger designs.

-Now that you've chosen your MJC & Company barn door hardware and made sure everything is sized correctly as mentioned earlier, it's time to start the installation process.
+Now that you've chosen the correct size for your MJC & Company barn door hardware, it's time to start the installation process.
+Let's get started.

 First, you want to mount the hangers on the top of your barn door, one near each corner.

-Once you've found the right placement, grab your speed square and slide the hanger up to it and temporarily clamp it in place, making sure it doesn't shift in place.
-Now that you've found the right horizontal placement, it's time to get the vertical placement correct before drilling your holes.
+Once you've found the right placement, grab your speed square, and slide the hanger up to it and temporarily clamp it in place, making sure it doesn't shift in position.
+Now that you've found the right horizontal position, it's time to get the vertical placement correct before drilling your holes.

 Depending on your wheel size, the vertical placement will vary.
-The easiest way to figure the vertical placement it to measure the width of your rail + the width of the anti-jump cap + 1/2 the depth of the groove in the wheel.
-The total value from these measurements will be the gap between the top of your door and the bottom of your hanger wheel.
+The easiest way to figure the upright position is to measure the width of your rail + the width of the anti-jump cap + 1/2 the depth of the groove in the wheel.
+The total value will be the gap between the top of your door and the bottom of your hanger wheel.

-Go ahead and drill 3/8" - 1/2" holes through the door by using the pre-drilled holes in the hanger as a guide.
-Insert the through bolt with the flat had facing towards the wall and the acorn nut on the outside of the door.
+Go ahead and drill 3/8" - 1/2" holes through the door using the pre-drilled holes in the hanger as a guide.
+Insert the hex bolt with the head facing towards the wall and the acorn nut on the opposite side.
 Make sure to slip a washer on both ends of the bolt before screwing on the acorn nut.

-Repeat the process on the opposite corner of the barn door and tighten both sides completely.
+Repeat the process on the opposite corner of the barn door and tighten both sides thoroughly.
 Now you're ready for the next step.

-Most barn door rails come standard with pre-drilled installation holes at every 16" OC, however, most older homes or door openings may not have the studs placed exactly where needed to properly position the barn door rail.
-For this reason, it's recommended that you use a header board above your door for installation.
+Most barn door rails come standard with pre-drilled installation holes at every 16" OC; however, most older homes or door openings may not have the studs properly positioned the barn door rail.
+For this reason, we recommend that you use a header board above your door for installation.

 You can use whatever size board you want, I recommend using a 1X4 or 1X6.
 You can either paint the header to match the door, wall, or even use a contrasting color to make it pop.
 It's your call, so get creative!

-The height of the rail will vary by the design of your hangers, however, the rough measurement should be about 2.25" above door height.
-This will leave roughly .5" gap underneath your door and about 1.75" of clearance from the center of your rail to the top of your door.
+The rail height will vary by hanger design; however, the rough measurement should be about 2.25" above door height.
+This will leave a roughly 1/2" gap underneath your door and about 1.75" of clearance from the center of your rail to the top of your door.

-Pro Tip: If your floor is uneven, take your measurements from the high side of your floor to find your center point for the rail.
-This will ensure your barn door won't drag the floor when being opened/closed.
+Pro Tip: If your floor is uneven, take your measurements from your floor's high side to find your center point for the rail to ensure your barn door won't drag the floor when being opened/closed.

 Overhang the edge of the rail 3"-5" and mark your first hole on the header board.
 Pre-drill the hole with a 3/16" drill bit.
-Holding one side of the rail up, place one of the rail spacers (wide flange against the wall) and line up the first hole of the rail with the spacer.
+Holding one side of the rail up, place one of the rail spacers (wide flange against the wall) and line up the rail's first hole with the spacer.
 Snug the bolt but don't tighten it all the way just yet.

 Using at least a 4' level, mark a straight level line from the center of the spacer you just attached across the entire length of the door.
-Swivel the rail up and mark each hole where the remaining spacers and bolts will be attached.
+Swivel the rail up and mark each hole for the remaining spacers and bolts.

 Attach the far end side of the rail first and continue with the rest of the holes, placing one spacer (wide flange against the wall) and bolt per pre-drilled hole.

 Next, you are going to need to install a floor guide.
-If you bought an MJC hardware kit then there is a T-Guide standard in each package.
-Another option of floor guide is an adjustable wall-mount guide.
+If you bought an MJC hardware kit, then there is a T-Guide standard in each package.
+Another option for a floor guide is an adjustable wall-mount guide.

 a.
-T-Guide Installation: For the T-Guide you will need to cut a groove in the bottom edge of your door for the guide to slide into.
+T-Guide Installation: For the T-Guide, you will need to cut a groove in the bottom edge of your door for the guide to slide through.
 The groove should be directly in the center of your door.
 Make sure the door is plumb in the hanging position before making fastening to the floor.

 b.
 Wall-Mount Guide Installation: The wall-mounted floor guide is super easy and convenient.
 It's typically sold separately but will save you the hassle of having to groove out your door.
 And since it's wall-mounted, it's a lifesaver when installing over a carpet, concrete, or tile floor.

-NOTE: Both the T-Guide and Wall-Mount floor guide will mount on the edge of the door jamb on the closing side.
-Make sure the guide is positioned in a way that it is supporting the door when fully opened and closed.
+NOTE: Both the T-Guide and Wall-Mount floor guide will mount on the door jamb's edge on the closing side.
+Make sure you position the floor guide in a way that it is supporting the door when fully opened and closed.